Gautam712/AirlineDataset_project/README.md

 DataSet Description:

 Recorded_date: The date the survey was recorded.

 Airline_name : Name of the airline (Aegean Airlines).

 Rating: The rating of the customer (from 1 to 10).

 Subject: The subject of the research.

 Name : Name of the reviewer.

 Flown_Date: The date of the flight.

 Review: A comprehensive review of the flight experience.

 Aircraft: Type of aircraft used for flight.

-Type_Of_Traveller: Type of traveler (e.g., solo vacation, couple vacation, family vacation, business).
+Type_Of_Traveller: Type of traveler.

 Seat_Type: Seat type (e.g., economy class, business class).

-Route: Flight route (round trip).
+Route: Flight route.

 Date_Flown: The date of the flight.

 Seat_Comfort: Rating for seat comfort (from 1 to 5).

 Cabin_Staff_Service: Rating of cabin crew service (from 1 to 5).

 Food___Drinks: Number of food and drinks (from 1 to 5).

 Inflight_Entertainment: Rating for inflight entertainment (from 1 to 5).

 Ground_Service: Rating for ground service (from 1 to 5).

 Wifi___Connection: Number of Wi-Fi connections (from 1 to 5).

 Value_For_Money: Value for money rating (from 1 to 5).

 Recommended: Whether the reviewer recommends the airline (yes/no).

 Analysis tools: